改邪归正

 - Similar Idioms:

-- 洗心革面 (xǐ xīn gé miàn): To cleanse one's heart and fundamentally change one's attitude.
+- 洗心革面 (xǐ xīn gé miàn): To wash one's heart and change one's face; to thoroughly reform one's character and appearance to become a new person.

 - Opposite Idioms:

-- 执迷不悟 (zhí mí bú wù): To stubbornly persist in mistakes and refuse to see the truth.
+- 执迷不悟 (zhí mí bù wù): To persist in one's errors and refuse to come to one's senses.

 6. Summary